 "Detecting Health Issues in Dads: Tips and Techniques"

 Many parents find that their own needs come last, and this often means that any health concerns they do have are simply brushed aside.
 When you are busy, it can be easy to ignore aches, pains, and signs that you are not feeling at your best.
-Unfortunately, few health issues resolve themselves, and when neglected, these can often worsen.
+Unfortunately, few health issues resolve themselves, and these can often worsen when neglected.

-If you have noticed that you don’t feel your best lately, or you have a health concern that you have open will resolve itself, now is the time to take action.
+If you have noticed that you haven’t felt your best lately, or you have a health concern that you have open will resolve itself, now is the time to take action.
 Ignoring the issue will only result in further problems, and the older you get, the more these problems may impact your life.

 Pausing for a moment to allow yourself time to pay attention to your body and acknowledge which aspects of your health are causing you issues can be invaluable.
 Doing this allows you to identify where the issues lie and how you can act to resolve them.